How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 - Repeat 8-12 times

-This exercise helps improve flexibility in the pelvic region, eases lower back pain, and enhances overall mobility.
-For those comfortable moving to the floor, you can perform this lying down with knees bent.
+This exercise improves flexibility in the pelvic region, eases lower back pain, and enhances overall mobility.
+If you're comfortable moving to the floor, you can perform this lying down with knees bent.

 Marching in place